Change Point Detection on A Separable Model for Dynamic Networks: Introduction

-In recent decades, a plethora of models has been proposed for dynamic networks analysis. \cite{snijders2001statistical}, \cite{snijders2005models}, and \cite{snijders2010introduction} developed a Stochastic Actor-Oriented Model, which is driven by the actor's perspective to make or withdraw ties to other actors in a network. \cite{kolar2010estimating} focused on recovering the latent time-varying graph structures of Markov Random Fields, from serial observations of nodal attributes. \cite{sarkar2005dynamic}, \cite{sewell2015latent}, and \cite{sewell2016latent} presented a Latent Space Model, by assuming the edges between actors are more likely when they are closer in the latent Euclidean space. \cite{matias2017statistical}, \cite{ludkin2018dynamic}, and \cite{pensky2019dynamic} investigated the dynamic Stochastic Block Model (SBM), and \cite{jiang2020autoregressive} developed an Autoregressive SBM to characterize the communities.
+In recent decades, a plethora of temporal models has been proposed for dynamic networks analysis. \cite{snijders2001statistical}, \cite{snijders2005models}, and \cite{snijders2010introduction} developed a Stochastic Actor-Oriented Model, which is driven by the actor's perspective to make or withdraw ties to other actors in a network. \cite{hoff2002latent}, \cite{sarkar2005dynamic}, \cite{sewell2015latent}, and \cite{sewell2016latent} presented latent space models, by assuming the edges between actors are more likely when they are closer in the latent Euclidean space. \cite{matias2017statistical}, \cite{ludkin2018dynamic}, and \cite{pensky2019dynamic} investigated the dynamic Stochastic Block Model (SBM), and \cite{jiang2020autoregressive} developed an autoregressive SBM to characterize the evolution of communities. \cite{kolar2010estimating} focused on recovering the latent time-varying graph structures of Markov Random Fields from serial observations of nodal attributes.
 Furthermore, the Exponential-family Random Graph Model (ERGM) that uses local forces to shape global structures \citep{ergm_R_package} is a promising model for networks with dependent ties. \cite{TERGM} defined a Temporal ERGM (TERGM), by conditioning on previous networks in the network statistics of an ERGM. \cite{desmarais2012uncertainty} proposed a bootstrap approach to maximize the pseudo-likelihood of the TERGM and assess uncertainty.
 In general, network evolution concerns the rate at which edges form and dissolve.
 Demonstrated in \cite{STERGM}, these two factors can be mutually interfering, making the dynamic models used in the literature difficult to interpret.
-Posing that the underlying reasons that result in dyad formation are different from those that result in dyad dissolution, \cite{STERGM} proposed a Separable TERGM (STERGM) to dissect the entanglement with two conditionally independent models.
+Posing that the underlying reasons that result in dyad formation are different from those that result in dyad dissolution, \cite{STERGM} proposed a Separable Temporal ERGM (STERGM) to dissect the entanglement with two conditionally independent models.